xhuli/aquarium-controller/README.md

         2. user can set cooler power-on temperature
     2. ATO - automatic top off
         1. user can set the ATO in sleep mode for some amount of time using an IR remote
-        2. ATO will dispense water into the system when the LOW_LEVEL sensor returns NOT_SENSING
+        2. ATO will dispense water into the system when the MAIN sensor returns NOT_SENSING
-        3. ATO will dispense water into the system until the HI_LEVEL_ sensor returns SENSING, or
+        3. ATO will dispense water into the system until the MAIN sensor returns SENSING, or
-        4. if HI_LEVEL sensor is not met in pre-defined time the ATO will stop dispensing
+        4. if MAIN sensor does not sense liquid before pre-defined time the ATO will stop dispensing
         5. ATO will not dispense water if RESERVE_LOW sensor is NOT_SENSING

 # Required Hardware